CanLEAD

 Strength Description

-Multiple members 50 members for each model allow to study the natural variability.
+Multiple members 50 ensemble members allow to distinguish signal from noise.

-Event attribution It can be used for event attribution studies, using the ALL and NAT forcings experiment.
+Event attribution The dataset can be used for event attribution studies, using the ALL and NAT forcings experiment.

-Two references The uncertainty associated with the observational references can be sampled better.
+Two references Some of the uncertainty associated with the observational references can be sampled.

 Effective for multivariate/compound indices The dataset reproduces multivariate/compound indices (e.g., hot-dry days, precipitation-as-snow) more effectively than datasets using an univariate bias adjustment, which could improve analyses where multivariate dependence matters.